Sneh1999/Shopify-winter2021-ImageRepo/README.md

     <u><h2 align="center">Note for Shopify Developers</h2></u>
 </p>

-- As I am using a free version of heroku it has a problem of [Heroku](https://devcenter.heroku.com/articles/sqlite3)
+- As I am using a free version of heroku it has a problem :
 ```
 Heroku’s Cedar stack has an ephemeral filesystem.
 You can write to it, and you can read from it, but the contents will be cleared periodically.
 ```